-Joel regularly represents public companies and their officers, directors, and board committees in cases before trial and appellate courts throughout the United States, and in mediation to facilitate settlement.
-He defends clients across a diverse range of industries, and has extensive experience advising non–U.S. companies in connection with securities and compliance issues related to their cross–border and U.S. operations.
+Joel focuses his practice on securities litigation, including class actions, shareholder derivative cases and corporate control litigation, as well as SEC enforcement proceedings and corporate internal investigations.
+He also has substantial experience litigating complex commercial cases.
+He has twice served as co-chair of the firm’s global Securities Litigation, Enforcement, and White Collar Defense Group.
+Joel regularly represents public companies, their officers, directors and board committees in cases before trial and appellate courts throughout the country, and in mediation to facilitate settlement.
+He defends clients across a diverse range of industries, including financial services, real estate, life sciences, technology and consumer products, and has extensive experience advising foreign-based companies, particularly in China, Japan, Israel, Canada, and Bermuda, in connection with securities and compliance issues related to their cross-border and U.S. operations.
 He also is frequently called upon by boards and senior executives to advise on directors’ and officers’ (D&O) insurance issues.

 Securities Class Actions/Individual Cases